-There has been some retreat of the upper beach scarp (approximately 1m) and a corresponding increase in the level of the middle beach, but the changes have generally been minor.
+There has been some retreat of the upper beach scarp (approximately 1m) and a corresponding increase in the level of the middle to lower beach, but the changes have generally been minor.
 Because of the relatively coarse nature of the sediments, the placement of the survey staff can have significant impact on the apparent appearance of the profile line.
-The photographs indicate that there has been some sand deposited on the cobble dominated profile in the last 4 years.
+Overall, beach volumes have reduced only a little.